stefanofa/awesome/TOPICS.md

 ## cloudflare-kv

-*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory engine and app that is extremely fast, scalable.
+*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory and context engine + app that is extremely fast, scalable, and can be run fully locally.
 The Memory API for the AI era.

 ## cloudflare-pages

-*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory engine and app that is extremely fast, scalable.
+*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory and context engine + app that is extremely fast, scalable, and can be run fully locally.
 The Memory API for the AI era.

 ## annotation-tool